 - Cause of the crash

 - Length of time your injury prevents you from working

 Yes, if you believe an insurance claim won’t cover your total damages, you can pursue a lawsuit against the truck driver or trucking company.
 To do so, you have to understand the legal procedure and follow a strict statute of limitations, the deadline for bringing a civil action against another party.

 North Carolina law issues a three-year statute of limitations when it comes to truck accidents.
 That means you only have three years from the crash date to file suit against the negligent party.

-When you pursue a lawsuit, you not only seek compensation for your compensatory damages but also seek punitive damages.
+When you pursue a lawsuit, you are not limited to only seeking compensation for your compensatory damages.
+In certain limited situations, you can also seek punitive damages.
 Punitive damages don’t reimburse you for your losses.
 Instead, they punish the party that caused the accident and try to prevent them from similar negligent actions in the future.

 Why You Need an Experienced Hickory, NC, Truck Accident Lawyer By Your Side